-- 1.6 The report was only issued in full on the 23 October 2023 and recovery work is still ongoing.
-From our follow up testing so far, we note that out of the 10 recommendations made in the original report 1 has been fully implemented.
+- 1.6 The original report was issued on the 23 October 2024, with an initial Follow Up undertaken in January 2025.
+Recovery work is still ongoing.
+From our follow up testing so far, we note that out of the 10 recommendations made in the original report 3 have now been fully implemented and work is underway on the remainder.
 We will continue to track progress and report this to the Audit & Scrutiny Committee. - 1.7 For Comhairle Nan Eilean Siar Internal Audit Section